Montessori in the Home

 In Montessori education there are three important roles:

 Each role is unique, essential, and interrelated.
 Like the sides of an equilateral triangle, each role is a distinct and separate part, and yet, each connects directly with every other.
 Teachers provide the social, public, outside-family, general education; parents provide the individual, private, intimate, specific education.
 Children are most fully supported when the adults in their lives communicate with each other and trust each other, therefore it is critical that both are responsive to the child.

 Parent involvement is essential throughout every child’s education.
-According to A New Generation of Evidence: The Family is Critical to Student Achievement (a report from the National Committee for Citizens in Education), Henderson and Berla, “the most accurate predictor of a student’s achievement in school is not income or social status but the extent to which that student’s family is able to:
+According to A New Generation of Evidence: The Family is Critical to Student Achievement (a report from the National Committee for Citizens in Education by Henderson and Berla, page 160), the most accurate predictor of a student’s achievement in school is not income or social status but the extent to which that student’s family is able to: